todd-demone/full-stack-course-react-express/README.md

-My solutions to the exercises from the University of Helsinki's *Full Stack Open* course.
+My solutions to the exercises from the *2020 Full Stack Open* course.